FOLLOW YOUR DREAMS

 My accountant could answer all my tax queries and advise me on general business practice.
 For example, how to run business accounts and what insurance I should invest in.
 When I left my first meeting I had a lengthy to-do list but once everything was in place I could relax.

 I also booked some sessions with a creative coach to help with the transition.
-I knew there would be a lot to learn and discuss and as an extrovert I like to talk!
-Having a coach isn’t for everyone but I find chewing over ideas moves me forward.
-Last month I met with a business coach I worked with while at Oxford University.
-Never underestimate the value of the contacts you make in your previous jobs!
+I knew there would be a lot to learn and discuss and I find chewing over ideas helps me to move forward.
+And last month I met with a business coach I worked with while at Oxford University – never underestimate the value of the contacts you make in your previous jobs!

 3. Built a network